FearlessJess/StrandCampus/about.markdown

 permalink: /about/
 ---

 This is the about page of the website.
+(to put some brief introductions of our project)